marklogic-community/RunDMC/apidoc/setup/README_FOR_NIGHTLY_BUILD.txt

   To run a "clean" build (not the usual scenario for the production machine, since it would result in minutes of service interruption), you would first delete the documents before running the above builds.
-There are three sets of documents to delete, the "raw docs" (result of Step 1 above), the "live docs" (results of the remaining steps), and the "static docs" (result of load-static-docs.xqy).
+There are four sets of documents to delete, the "raw docs" (result of Step 1 above), the "live docs" (results of the remaining steps), the "static docs" (result of load-static-docs.xqy), and the "doc images" (e.g. everything in /media/4.2/apidoc/).

   To delete the "raw docs":